AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/architecture.md

 ## otio.schema

-The in-memory OTIO representation data model is rooted at an `otio.shema.Timeline` which has a member `.tracks` which is a `otio.schema.Stack` of `otio.schema.Sequences`, which contain either `otio.schema.Clip` or `otio.shema.Gap`.
+The in-memory OTIO representation data model is rooted at an `otio.schema.Timeline` which has a member `.tracks` which is a `otio.schema.Stack` of `otio.schema.Sequences`, which contain either `otio.schema.Clip` or `otio.schema.Gap`.
 The `otio.schema.Clip` objects can reference media through a `otio.media_reference.External` or indicate that they are missing a reference to real media with a `otio.media_reference.MissingReference`.
 All objects have a metadata dictionary for blind data.

 Schema composition objects (`otio.schema.Stack` and `otio.schema.Sequence`) implement the python mutable sequence API.
 A simple script that prints out each shot might look like: